Our Commitment to Privacy

 - if you are a client;

-- when we are engaged for commercial credit services;
+- when we are engaged for business credit and debt collection services; or

 - as a result of your relationship with one or more of our staff or clients.